Student Technology Advisory Committee

 The primary objective of technology and campus services on campus is to support learning and the overall student experience.
 Recognizing this, it is of utmost importance that students be involved in selecting and guiding technology and campus service initiatives and understanding the rationale behind investments at the college.
 The Student Technology and Campus Services Advisory Committee establishes a structure for student input to be heard and responded to on a regular basis.

-The committee shall meet once per quad, for a total of four meetings per year, and will be initiated by the EVP of Finance and Technology.
+The committee shall meet once per quad, for a total of four meetings per year, and will be initiated by the EVP of Technology and Campus Services.
 She/he will reach out to the Chief Information and Campus Services Officer to organize and schedule the meeting.

 - Wendy Woodward

 Chief Information Officer (Co‐chair)

 - Brett Bauman